 Hanjia Lyu

-I am a second-year Ph.D. student of the Computer Science Department at the University of Rochester (UR), where I am advised by Prof. Jiebo Luo.
+I am a fourth-year Ph.D. student of the Computer Science Department at the University of Rochester (UR), where I am advised by Prof. Jiebo Luo.
 Previously, I completed my master’s in Data Science at UR and bachelor’s at Fudan University.
-My general research area is data mining, network science, and computational social science.
-I am also interested in machine learning and health informatics.
+I am interested in computational behavioral science.
+My research goal is to develop and apply innovative machine learning strategies to understand and predict human behavior, ultimately addressing real-world challenges for social good.

 What's New